2023 Writing Award Winners

 Winner: The Loneliest Places: Loss, Grief, and the Long Journey Home by Rachel Dickinson

-Rachel Dickenson’s book about grief is beautiful, haunting, and explores a topic many of us would rather avoid, but that all of us will experience in one form or another in our lives.
+Rachel Dickinson’s book about grief is beautiful, haunting, and explores a topic many of us would rather avoid, but that all of us will experience in one form or another in our lives.
 The essays are connected, but not chronological, and their arrangement is an important part of the beauty of the book as a whole.
-Grief and healing are big topics and Dickenson shares her family’s experience with great vulnerability.
+Grief and healing are big topics and Dickinson shares her family’s experience with great vulnerability.

 Biography